aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Print a string and new line
+print string and a new line